-- In the absence of any specific classification, Standards Robots include Regular, Automatic and Balancing Standard Robots. - If specific classifications are given, Standard Robots include all such robots excluding the specified type of Standard Robots.
+• In the absence of any special classification, Standard Robots include Regular, Automatic and Balancing Standard Robots.

+If any special classification is provided, Standard Robots will include the same robots excluding the specified type of Standard Robots.

 The building parameters for Standard are as follows: